San Bernardino County Museum, in Redlands, California,

 moved from Bloomington, California to its present location in Redlands in 1974.

-The Museum currently exists as a department of the County, under the Community Services Group.
+The Museum is a San Bernardino County department in the Community Services Group.
 Additional

 branch sites include the Victor Valley Museum in Apple Valley, the Asistencia in Redlands, the Yucaipa Adobe,